learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-01.md

 ![](../images/xde.png)

-Click on `Device` to start the iOS Simulator.
+Click on `Device` to start the iOS or Android Simulator.

 ## Recap

 Great, you did it!
-You successfully ran the React Native App and got familiar with its general structure.
+You successfully ran the React Native App with Exponent and got familiar with its general structure.
 Let's quickly summarize what we learned so far:

 * To use the **Apollo Client**, we need to import it from `apollo-client` and setup its **networkInterface**